FallingSnow/h265ize/README.md

 - [vobsub2srt](https://github.com/ruediger/VobSub2SRT) - Used for upconverting subs, not necessary.

 ### Installation
-To install the script run the following command to download and make it executable.
+To install h265ize run the following command line to download and install.

 ##### Base Utility (Unix)
 ```